MauroSoli/kubernetes-vagrant/README.md

 # Kubernetes provisioning with Vagrant

-The goal of this project is provisioning an Kubernetes Cluster, following all the best practies specified in kubernetes.io docs (almost 2 master node, 2 worker node and 3 external etcd cluster).
+The goal of this project is provisioning an Kubernetes Cluster, following all the best practies specified in kubernetes.io docs (at least 2 master node, 2 worker node and 3 external etcd cluster).

 <br/>